chainwayxyz/clementine-cli/docs/withdraw.md

 - Submits the withdrawal transaction to Citrea network
 - Returns transaction confirmation

-In case `safe-withdraw` fails, you can send your directly to the bridge contract by using `send-safe-withdrawal`:
+In case `safe-withdraw` fails, you can send your withdrawal transaction directly to the bridge contract by using `send-safe-withdrawal`:

 ```sh
 clementine-cli withdraw send-safe-withdrawal --network <BITCOIN_NETWORK> <SIGNER_ADDRESS> <WITHDRAWAL_ADDRESS> <WITHDRAWAL_UTXO> <AMOUNT> <SIGNATURE>